 Can Injured Feelings Be Compensated in a Charlotte, North Carolina, Personal Injury Claim?

 Any time that someone is physically injured through the negligence of another party in Charlotte, North Carolina, they can file a personal injury claim to recover compensation.
 The primary types of compensation that can be recovered in such cases include economic damages and non-economic damages.
-The economic damages are the actual financial losses and expenses, such as lost wages, medical expenses, property damage, etc. The non-economic damages are those that do not have a set financial value (but can still be valued and included in the personal injury claim settlement), such as physical pain and suffering, psychological trauma, and loss of companionship and emotional support in the case of a wrongful death.
+The economic damages are the actual financial losses and expenses, such as lost wages, medical expenses, property damage, etc. The non-economic damages are those that do not have a set financial value (but can still be valued and included in the personal injury claim settlement), such as physical pain and suffering, psychological trauma, and loss of companionship and emotional support in the case of wrongful death.
 When someone asks whether they can recover compensation for their injured feelings in a Charlotte, North Carolina, personal injury claim, they may be referring to these non-economic damages.
-Or they may be referring to the kind of injured feelings that occur when someone insults, abandons or otherwise harms someone on an emotional level.
+Or they may be referring to the kind of injured feelings that occur when someone insults, abandons, or otherwise harms someone on an emotional level.
 Today, we’ll look at when and how injured feelings factor into personal injury claims.

 Physical Pain and Suffering in Your Charlotte, North Carolina, Personal Injury Claim

 Physical pain and mental suffering can be difficult to calculate, though any personal injury claim settlement should include compensation for this.
 Any time that you are seriously injured, you are going to experience some amount of physical pain and mental suffering.
 The more severe that pain and suffering are, the higher their value in your injury claim.
 Your attorney will use your medical records, your own statements, and other evidence to establish how severe your pain and suffering has been and what amount of compensation should be awarded based on this information.
 Then, they will negotiate for a fair personal injury claim settlement based on this estimated value of pain and suffering in addition to the actual financial damages sustained.
-Many people mistakenly believe pain and suffering is calculated at three times the value of economic damages, but there is actually no magic formula that works for every case.
+Many people mistakenly believe pain and suffering are calculated at three times the value of economic damages, but there is actually no magic formula that works for every case.

 Psychological and Emotional Distress to in Your Charlotte, North Carolina, Personal Injury Claim

 Many personal injury claims involve psychological trauma, emotional distress, or mental anguish.
-These can be difficult to prove and Young businessman has pain of the cervical at work challenging to assert in a personal injury claim, but they can be compensated.
+These can be difficult to prove and a Young businessman has the pain of the cervical at work challenging to assert in a personal injury claim, but they can be compensated.
 Some things that are used to determine the value of such damages include any psychological or psychiatric treatment that arose from the injury and how your quality of life has changed.
 In severe catastrophic injury cases and in cases of wrongful death, it is not as difficult to prove that emotional or psychological trauma and distress are compensable factors.
 Some examples of mental anguish or emotional trauma include anxiety, depression, post-traumatic stress disorder, and grief.

 Contact personal injury lawyers Brown Moore Law today!